 Here you will find 5 tarot decks by contemporary artists, each with its own style based on its creator’s background.
-Get readings with Tarot in the Land of Mystereum by Jordan Hoggard, Tarot of the Masters by James Ricklef, the Langustl Tarot by Stephan “Langustl” Lange, bifrost by Jeremy Lampkin, and the Duncan-Streeter Tarot by Charles Vick Duncan and Melissa Streeter.
+Get readings from the Land of Mystereum, Tarot of the Masters, the Langustl, the bifrost, and the Duncan-Streeter.
 As an added bonus, you may also read your cards using the 2 most famous decks of antiquity: Rider-Waite and Crowley-Thoth.

 How to Read Tarot Cards

-Even if you have no experience with the tarot at all, reading your own cards is fairly easy to do.
+Even if you have no experience reading tarot cards at all, reading your own cards is fairly easy.
 Tarot reading is similar to other forms of divination such as dream interpretation, which a lot of people do without even realizing it.
 The most important thing about reading is what the imagery means to you.
-Typically a reader asks a question and lays out the appropriate tarot spread, a set of cards arranged in a particular pattern, which answers the query with symbolic art designed to trigger certain thoughts and feelings.
+Typically a reader asks a question and lays out the appropriate spread, a set of cards arranged in a particular pattern, which answers the query with symbolic art designed to trigger certain thoughts and feelings.

 When a person first learns to read the cards, it is not important to have the card meanings memorized.
 What is important is to be open to the messages that come to you, to accept the messages whether positive or negative.
 If the artwork on a card seems confusing, the text meaning should give you a pretty good hint as to what the card means.
 With practice, a reader comes to know the tarot deck by heart, like second nature.
 Of course there are many decks by many artists, and each varies in structure both on the individual card level and as to the way that the deck is organized as a whole.